 There is a countywide admissions policy for community nursery schools.
 The basis of the policy was originally determined by the County Council in 1997 and ensured that admissions are based on common principles.
 Following consultation with Headteachers of Freestanding Nursery Schools, it was agreed that from 2011/12 a separate policy would be produced for these establishments.
-This is broadly the same as the admissions policy for nursery classes and attached nursery schools, although Freestanding Nursery Schools no longer set a catchment area.
+This is broadly the same as the admissions policy for nursery classes, although Freestanding Nursery Schools no longer set a catchment area.
 There are also some small changes which make the policy more relevant to a freestanding establishment.
 Criteria for allocating places in the case of oversubscription are therefore slightly different than those for schools with a nursery class.

-Primary Schools and some Nursery Schools offer Reception children a full time place from the start of the Reception year.
 Children should not remain on a Nursery School roll when they are statutory school age.